Learning Outcomes

 This article has covered the following key knowledge points:

-• Jurisdiction for civil claims is primarily determined by value and complexity.
+- Jurisdiction for civil claims is primarily determined by value, complexity, and subject matter; specialist High Court lists may be appropriate.

-• The claim form must be completed accurately and issued at the correct court.
+- The claim form must be completed accurately and issued at the correct court; party names and full addresses (including postcodes) are required.

-• There is a strict four month time limit for serving the claim form (six months out of the jurisdiction).
+- There is a strict four‑month time limit for serving the claim form (six months out of the jurisdiction); apply early to extend if needed.

-• Permitted methods of service under the CPR include personal service, post, DX, electronic means (with agreement), or as authorized by the court.
+- Permitted methods of service include personal service, post, DX, electronic means (with express agreement), or as authorised by the court.

-• The address for service must match the defendant's status and comply with CPR rules.
+- The address for service must match the defendant’s status and comply with CPR rules; solicitors must expressly agree to accept service.

-• Deemed service dates govern when service is treated as effective for deadlines and limitation.
+- Deemed service dates govern when service is treated as effective and drive response and defence deadlines.

-• Defects in service or failure to serve within time can invalidate proceedings and risk missing the limitation period.
+- Defects in service or failure to serve within time can invalidate proceedings and risk missing the limitation period; remedies are limited.

 Key Terms and Concepts